UKAEA-Edge-Code/EdgeCodeRequirements/MFEM/readme.md

 opened and approved regularly.
 However, I've been told that it often takes about a month for a PR to be approved.

-There is currently support for CUDA.
-A PR exists to add SYCL support, but it was not merged in time for the most recent release.
+There is currently support for CUDA and HIP.
+A PR exists to add SYCL support, but it was not merged in time for the most recent release and is now very far behind the `main` branch.

 Hanging/nonconformal nodes are supported, but this is in the context of mesh refinement.
 It appears the **hanging nodes need to be on an edge